thaiKari/mmdetection-sau/README.md

 - `Master Thesis`, Towards Improved Sheep Roundup Using Deep Learning-Based Detection on MultiChannel RGB and Infrared UAV Imagery, June 2020
 [K.Johannessen Masters Thesis](FinalProjectVersions/K.Johannessen_Masters_Thesis_final-compressed.pdf)

-Code related to pre and postprocessing is found in a seperate repository: https://github.com/thaiKari/sheepDetector.
+Code related to pre and post processing is found in a seperate repository: https://github.com/thaiKari/sheepDetector.
 If you use my work.
 Please give me credit.
 ## Please note that this repository contains a lot of experimentation and was not intended for sharing so the code is not being particularly pretty.

 # Credit